Mc-Zen/tidy/docs/tidy-guide.typ

 #file-code("wiggly.typ", raw(lang: "typ", block: true, read("/examples/wiggly.typ")))

-#pagebreak()

-Note, that we use the predefined function `example()` here to show the code as well as the rendered output of some demo usage of our function.
-The `example()` function is treated more in-detail in @preview-examples.
+Note, that we use the predefined `example` language here to show the code as well as the rendered output of some demo usage of our function.
+Options for previewing code examples are treated more in-detail in @preview-examples.

-We can now parse the module and pass the module `wiggly` through the `scope` parameter.
+We can now parse the module and make the module `wiggly` available through the `scope` parameter.
 Furthermore, we apply another trick: by specifying a `preamble`, we can add code to run before each example.
 Here we use this feature to import everything from the module `wiggly`.
 This way, we can directly write `draw-sine(...)` in the example (instead of `wiggly.draw-sine(...)`):
 ```typ
 #import "wiggly.typ" // don't import something specific from the module!